rmsk2/rustpwman/README.md

 file by hand or use `rustpwman cfg` which will open a window similar to this one

 ![](/scrshot_cfg.png?raw=true "Screenshot of rustpwman cfg")

+# Optional features

+Beginning with version 1.2.0 `rustpwman` can be built with support for the password cache implemented in [`pwman`](https://github.com/rmsk2/pwman).
+In case this feature is activated by using `cargo build --release --features pwmanclient` `rustpwan` attempts to read the password for the data file specified by the `-i` option from the cache provided by `pwserv`.

+If this does not succeed, the user is requested to enter a password as was the case in Version 1.1.0 and before.
+If on the other hand the password was successfully read the user is asked to confirm that it should be used.
+Through the correspondig dialog the user is also able to clear the password from the cache.

+This feature is currently not supported under Windows as the implementation assumes the availability of UNIX domain sockets but as of december 2022 Rust does not allow to use UNIX domain sockets under Windows.

 # Rustpwman under Windows